Meri Zaat Zarra-e-Benishan: Plot

-It is learned that Saba was Sara's mother and Arfeen's cousin.
-Although Saba and Arfeen were in love, Saba was treated badly by most of the family—especially Arfeen's mother —because of her liberal views.
-When Arfeen tells his parents that he wants to marry Saba, they object.
-He says that if he cannot marry her he will not marry at all, and they relent.
+We learn that Saba was Sara's mother and Arfeen's cousin.
+Although Saba and Arfeen were in love, Saba was mistreated by most of the family—especially Arfeen's mother —because of her liberal views.
+When Arfeen tells his parents he wants to marry Saba, they object.
+He says that if he cannot marry her, he will not at all marry, and they relent.

-Sara and Haider become friends and she becomes accustomed to living in Arfeen's home, although she wonders what happened between him and her mother; when she visits her family, no one will tell her.
+Sara and Haider become friends, and she becomes accustomed to living in Arfeen's home, although she wonders what happened between him and her mother; when she visits her family, no one will tell her.
 Arfeen, who does not want Sara to leave his house, wants Haider to marry her.
-Haider, unready for marriage, is reluctant but finally agrees; Sara also agrees to the union.
+Haider is reluctant to marry but finally agrees; Sara also agrees to the union.
 On their wedding day, she disappears.
-Arfeen panics, and asks Sara's aunt Aqsa if she told Sara what had happened; she says no. Arfeen tells Haider the story.
+Arfeen panics and asks Sara's aunt Aqsa if she told Sara what had happened to her mother; she says no. Arfeen tells Haider the story.